 Describe the organization structure for the Resort Hotel and how it will be implemented.
 Designate a resort hotel emergency response coordinator and include the name and telephone number of the emergency response coordinator for the resort hotel.
-Comments: III.
-III.
-Responsibilities - Provides an overview of the key functions and procedures that resort hotel will accomplish during an emergency.
+Comments: III. nsibilities - Provides an overview of the key functions and procedures that hotel will accomplish during an emergency.
 It is recommended that the plan should: Describe the emergency responsibilities of the chief executive and other members of the executive staff.
 Outline the role and responsibilities of the Safety Manager/Emergency Manager.
 Outline the role and responsibilities of the Facilities Manager.
 Outline the role and responsibilities of the Director of Security.
 Describe the common emergency management responsibilities for all Directors and Managers.
 Describe the common emergency management responsibilities for all other staff members.

-$\square$
+Comments:

 IV.
-Emergency Command Post - Provides a description of the emergency command post, details its purpose and lists the personnel expected to staff the emergency command center.

-It is recommended that the plan should: Describe the purpose and general layout of the emergency command post.
+Emer gency Command Post - Provides a description of the emergency command post, details its purpose and lists the personnel expected to staff the emergency comn nand center.
+It is recommended that the plan should: · · · · · · · · · · · · · · · · · · · Describe the purpose and general layout of the emergency command post.
 List the positions that are expected to staff the emergency command post and their expected roles.
 Provide a location of the Emergency Command Post and any alternate command posts that are identified.

-Emergency Procedures Annexes

-Annex A: Notification - Provides a description of the procedures to notify key personnel, resort hotel staff, resort hotel visitors and emergency services.

-\\\\\ Detail the procedures for notification of key staff that an emergency exists.
+Comments: Emergency Procedures Annexes Annex A: ication - Provides a description of the procedures to notify key personnel, hotel staff, resort hotel visitors and emergency services.
+It is recommended that the plan should: Detail the procedures for notification of key staff that an emergency exists.
 Detail the procedures for the notification of emergency services.
 Detail the procedures for alerting resort hotel staff and visitors of the presence of emergencies.
 Detail the responsibilities of staff members required to perform the notification process.
 Provide a list of emergency numbers.

-$\square$
+C Comments:

-Annex B: Evacuation - Provides a description of the procedures to evacuate specific areas of the resort hotel or the entire resort hotel as determined by the extent of the emergency.

-Detail the key personnel who have the authority to order an evacuation.
+Annex B: of the resort hotel or the entire resort hotel as determined by the extent of the gency.
+It is recommended that the plan should: Detail the key personnel who have the authority to order an evacuation.
 Detail the procedures for the notification of the need to evacuate for resort hotel visitors and staff.
 Detail the departmental responsibilities during an evacuation.
 Detail the evacuation routes and designated congregation areas.
-Detail the procedures for notifying emergency services Provide a drawing or description of the internal and external access routes

-Annex C: Fire - Provides a description of the response procedures in the event of a fire in the resort hotel.

-\\\\\ Detail the general procedures for a fire response.

-- Detail the procedures for the notification of the need to evacuate for resort hotel visitors and staff. - Detail the procedures for notifying emergency services. - \\\\ Detail the location of key fire sprinkler and fire pump infrastructure.
+Detail the procedures for notifying emergency services Provide a drawing or description of the internal and external access routes Comments: Annex C: Provides a description of the response procedures in the event of a fire in sort hotel.
+It is recommended that the plan should: Detail the general procedures for a fire response.
+Detail the procedures for the notification of the need to evacuate for resort hotel visitors and staff.
+Detail the procedures for notifying emergency services.
+Detail the location of key fire sprinkler and fire pump infrastructure.